-Global Head of Quantitative Research, Asset Allocation and Investment Risk Management
+Global Head of Quantitative Research and Asset Allocation

 Strategic asset allocation—creating a long-term investment strategy—is

 one of the most critical challenges investors face.
 Our methodology takes a distinctive

 approach to returns and risk, as well as to each client’s needs.

 Gregory has overall responsibility for quantitative research and asset allocation